 - Reporting disclosures

-GRI reporting frameworks also follow a standard format.
-Reports must contain a GRI content index that provides an overview of the information collected, along with the applicable GRI Universal, Sector, and Topic Standard numbers.
-The report may be published electronically or on paper and be made accessible as a standalone asset, as part of a larger annual report, or made publicly available on company web pages.
+Organisations gather and disclose relevant information on ESG efforts, quantifying performance against targets and explaining management approaches for each material topic.
+Under CSRD, these disclosures must be included in the management report, accompanied by a GRI content index, and subject to third-party assurance.
+GRI reporting frameworks follow a standard format: reports must contain a GRI content index that provides an overview of the information collected, along with the applicable GRI Universal, Sector, and Topic Standard reference numbers.
+The report may be published electronically or in print and made accessible as a standalone document, part of a larger annual report, or on the company’s public website.

 30+ Audit and inspection checklists free for download.

-Before getting started with GRI data collection and reporting, it’s worth laying the reporting requirements groundwork with ISO 9001 and ESG checklists.
-This will pinpoint operations that are working as intended and identify areas of concern.
+Before getting started with GRI data collection and reporting, it’s worth laying the groundwork with ISO 9001 quality management principles and ESG checklists.
+This structured self-assessment will identify which operations are performing as intended and surface areas of concern before the formal reporting process begins — reducing the risk of material misstatement and ensuring that disclosed data is accurate and defensible.

 You may also be interested in: